Misdemeanor Meets Probation: A Legal Tangle

 What Happens if You Get a Misdemeanor While on Probation?

 If you find yourself on probation, it means you have been given an opportunity to avoid jail time by abiding by certain conditions set by the court.
-These conditions could include regular check-ins with a probation officer, staying away from certain individuals or locations, attending counseling or therapy sessions, and refraining from any criminal activity.
+These conditions could include regular check-ins with a probation officer, staying away from certain individuals or locations, attending counseling or sessions, and refraining from any criminal activity.
 However, if you commit a misdemeanor offense while on probation, the consequences can be severe.
 Let’s take a closer look at what happens if you find yourself in this situation.

 Violation of Probation